lofei117/MyBlog/_posts/DesignPattern/2013-12-25-prototype.md

 # Introduction
-Sometimes we would want to clone a object rather than instantiate an new instance, we would use Prototype pattern.
+Sometimes we would want to clone a object rather than instantiate a new instance, we would use Prototype pattern.
 Prototype is used to:

 * avoid subclasses of an object creator in the client application, like the [Abstract Factory pattern][abstract-factory] does.